Peaceful Simplicity that soothes your mind: Interview with Penelope Dullaghan

 Penelope Dullaghan is an experienced and award-winning illustrator who started off as an art director for an ad agency and became a full-time freelance illustrator as she found her passion for art.
 Penelope has worked with magazines, newspapers, ad campaigns and recently, she has discovered the charm in children’s books and starts illustrating for them as well.
 Everyone would be enchanted by the simplicity of Penelope’s illustrations, which can soothe your mind somehow!
-Keep reading to find out more about her:
+Keep reading to find out more about her.

 Penelope Dullaghan: I love simplicity in imagery and messaging.
-So I think my favorite drawing of all time might be my simplest - a sweet card welcoming a new baby that shows a big rainbow and a teeny rainbow together.
+So I think my favourite drawing of all time might be my simplest - a sweet card welcoming a new baby that shows a big rainbow and a teeny rainbow together.
 Something about the proportions and positions of the rainbows makes it feel very nurturing and peaceful.

 AWW: Could you explain the message behind your work?

 Penelope: I believe the main message behind my work is to slow down and notice small, often overlooked, beauty.
-It’s remembering that a simple cup of tea can be a thing to savor.
+It’s remembering that a simple cup of tea can be a thing to savour.
 Or reading to a child can be a way to bring playfulness and presence to your relationships.
 My message is about being alive and being there for it.

 AWW: During illustrating children’s books, were there any difficulties or challenges that you have encountered?